AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_policy.html.markdown

 The **aviatrix_firewall_policy** resource manages a single Stateful Firewall policy resource.

 ~> **NOTE on Firewall and Firewall Policy resources:** Terraform currently provides both a standalone Firewall Policy resource and a Firewall resource with policies defined in-line.
-At this time you cannot use a Firewall resource with in-line rules in conjunction with any Firewall Policy resources.
+At this time, you cannot use a Firewall resource with in-line rules in conjunction with any Firewall Policy resources.
 Doing so will cause a conflict of policy settings and will overwrite policies.
+In order to use this resource, please set `manage_firewall_policies` in the **aviatrix_firewall** resource to false.

 ## Example Usage